digris/ansible-role-musicbrainz-mirror/README.md

    + ubuntu: Should/could work as well, but has never been tested.

  - The instance used to deploy to must have at least **25GB** of free disk space (for replication-data).
  - Patience.
-Running this role for the first time (and having the replication-data loaded) will take ine to two hours.
+Running this role for the first time (and having the replication-data loaded) will take one to two hours.
    (even longer on a slow uplink, as the required dumps are 2GB+)

 Role Variables
 --------------

-- `musicbrainz_include_common`: include common packages & settings
 - `musicbrainz_hostname`: my.local.mirror.example.com
 - `musicbrainz_include_nginx`: install local nginx instance
 - `musicbrainz_include_replication`: install the replication scripts